WrednaBestia/hello-word/README.md

 # hello-word
-Testing and trying how to on github :)
+Testing and trying how to work with github :)